zufardhiyaulhaq/zufardhiyaulhaq.github.io/_posts/2020-9-19-Automatic-certificate-Private-PKI.md

 ---
 layout: post
-title: Setup Private Public Key Infrastructure (PKI)
+title: Automatic Certificate creation in Private Public Key Infrastructure (PKI)
 ---

 Over the past one week ago, I try to spike and setup private PKI in my lab environment mostly for ingress and gateway testing.
 There is a reason why I don't go with public one like Let's Encrypt because you need to buy a domain and host in ACME supported DNS01 challenge like AWS route53 and the pricing is too high.